Freedom of religion in Tajikistan: Restrictions on religious freedom

 In early 2007 the Minister of Education declared that in accordance with a new dress code for all public educational institutions, girls would not be permitted to wear the hijab.
 The new policy reinforced the Minister's 2005 statement banning the hijab, but the government maintained that this was neither official law nor policy.
 In practice, many female students and teachers were expelled from school for wearing the hijab; there has been no official government reaction to the ongoing expulsions.

 There were no further reports of local government officials prohibiting Muslim women from having their photographs taken for an internal identification document while wearing the hijab.
 The DRA claimed that this occurred rarely and that it interceded with the identification agencies in each case to make an exception.

 Law enforcement officials continue to remove children found attending mosques during the day.
 This action was taken after government officials declared that children should be studying in schools, not worshipping in mosques.
 Some citizens protested and in at least one incident stopped the militia from rounding up the children by blocking the police van.
 However, according to media reports, police were usually successful in rounding up the children.

 Missionaries of registered religious groups are not restricted by law, and they continue to proselytize openly.
 Missionaries are not particularly welcome in some local communities, and some religious groups experience harassment in response to their evangelical activities.
 There have been no reports of visa restrictions for Muslim missionaries.

 On July 13, 2006, Murodullo Davlatov, the former Chairman of the SCRA and now the Deputy Minister of Culture responsible for the DRA, stated publicly that the committee would scrutinize Jehovah's Witnesses actions.
 He said that Jehovah's Witnesses must receive permission from the committee prior to importing religious literature and provide samples of the literature to the committee.
-Beginning in April 2007 government authorities prohibited the release of religious literature imported by Jehovah's Witnesses, despite the group obtaining permission and proper documentation.
+Beginning in April 2007 government authorities prohibited the release of religious literature imported by Jehovah's Witnesses.
 In a written statement presented to the Jehovah's Witnesses on June 15, 2007, the DRA stated that the literature has a negative impact on the country and recommended that authorities not release the literature.

 The "ban" on printing in Arabic script was thought to be an attempt to prevent the publication of extremist literature, such as those of the extremist Islamic political organization Hizb ut-Tahrir.